Why is Iron Important?

 Vitamin C and Citric Acid Aid in Iron Absorption

 Ensure optimal iron intake by eating foods that are high in iron, such as animal proteins, lentils, potatoes, and green leafy vegetables.
 The iron from plant-based foods is not as well absorbed in the body as iron from animal proteins.
 When consuming iron-rich plants, it is beneficial to also consume foods with vitamin C or citric acid, such as 100% orange juice, which may help increase absorption of iron into your body.1-3

-100% orange juice is an excellent source of vitamin C, providing 90-140% of the recommended daily value in an 8-ounce glass.* Orange and other citrus juices are reported to be the largest contributors of vitamin C in the diet.5 Citric acid also occurs naturally in orange juice and contributes to its sweet-tangy taste.
+100% orange juice is an excellent source of vitamin C, providing more than 100% of the recommended daily value in an 8-ounce glass.* Orange and other citrus juices are reported to be the largest contributors of vitamin C in the diet.5 Citric acid also occurs naturally in orange juice and contributes to its sweet-tangy taste.